not-forest/forest-riscv/README.md

 # RISC-V CPU on FPGA

 RISC-V CPU implementation on an FPGA using Quartus.
 The design, tested on a Cyclone IV FPGA development board, features a 32-bit CPU based on the RV32I integer instruction set.
-The current implementation includes primitive CPU operations and is designed with future extensibility in mind.
-Planned enhancements include the integration of additional RISC-V extensions and advanced features to expand the CPU's capabilities.
+Currently the prototyped schematic version is done.
+Rewriting the CPU in more compact, optimized and customizable VHDL format.
 ### CPU Schematic

 [CPU schematic](./output_files/forest-risc-v.pdf)